 Timeline for Processing

-The processing time for Form 2848 varies based on the method of submission.
+The processing time for Form 2848 varies depending on the method of submission.
 Electronic submissions offer faster processing, often confirmed immediately upon receipt.
 In contrast, paper submissions typically take four to six weeks.
-During peak tax seasons, processing might experience delays.
-Taxpayers can contact the IRS Practitioner Priority Service for status updates if processing times extend beyond typical periods.
+During peak tax season, processing might experience delays.
+If processing times extend beyond typical periods, taxpayers can contact the IRS Practitioner Priority Service for status updates.

 What to Do After Approval

-Once the IRS approves a POA form, the representative gains the authorized power to act on specific tax matters.
+Once the IRS approves a POA form, the representative can act on specific tax matters.
 They should promptly verify the scope and limitations specified on the approved form.
-Regularly communicate with taxpayers to ensure transparency and address any ongoing or emerging tax issues.
-When interacting with the IRS, representatives need to maintain accurate records of all communications and decisions made.
+Representatives should also regularly communicate with taxpayers to ensure transparency and address any ongoing or emerging tax issues.
+When interacting with the IRS, representatives must maintain accurate records of all communications and decisions.

 Benefits and Limitations of Using an IRS POA Form